swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Non-capturing group: `(?:...)`

-A non-capturing group's capture type is the same as its underlying pattern's.
+A non-capturing group's capture types are the same as its underlying pattern's.
 That is, it does not capture anything by itself, but transparently propagates its underlying pattern's captures.

 ```swift
 let graphemeBreakLowerBound = /([0-9a-fA-F]+)(?:\.\.([0-9a-fA-F]+))?/